pantheon-systems/documentation/source/content/plugins-known-issues.md

 **Issue:** [Site24x7](https://wordpress.org/plugins/site24x7-rum/) is an uptime monitor that pings a site to observe stability and various functions.
 Each time a site is pinged, Site24x7 uses a unique user agent string or various IP addresses, which may falsely inflate [traffic metrics](/traffic-limits) with Pantheon.

-**Solution:** Consider using New Relic (/new-relic) or Pingdom (/guides/pingdom-uptime-check) to monitor uptime.
+**Solution:** Consider using [New Relic](/guides/new-relic) or Pingdom (/guides/pingdom-uptime-check) to monitor uptime.
 Pantheon maintains partnerships with these services and does not meter or bill requests from their user agents.

 ___